EventSaucePHP/EventSauce/docs/docs/lifecycle.md

 ```

 Retrieving an aggregate root fetches all the events that belong to
 your aggregate root (related by aggregate root ID).
-A new instance
+You can rebuild
-by calling the `::reconstituteFromEvents` method on your `AggregateRoot`.
+an instance of your aggregate root by calling its `::reconstituteFromEvents`
+method and passing the events to it.

-The reconstitution process consists of applying all the previously
+The reconstitution process applies all the previously
 recorded events on the instance.
 This brings our model to the current
 state, ready for us to interact with it.